mariopineda/drpineda.ca/_posts/2014-08-25-How-to-study-math.md

 ---
 layout: post
 title: How to study math
-description: Studying math requires is not like studying other subjects and requires some very specific study skills to succeed at.
+description: Studying math is not like studying other subjects, e.g. history or social studies.
+Rather it requires some very specific study habits in order to succeed at.
 modified: 2014-08-25
 category:
 tags: